Sony's A9 II mirrorless camera has faster, smarter autofocus

 Most photographers loved the speed of Sony's full-frame A9, but were less fond of the handling and durability.
 With today's launch of the Alpha A9 II full-frame mirrorless camera, Sony has addressed a lot of those issues.
-It has the same fast shooting speeds as before, but is more rugged and weatherproof thanks to a new, anti-shock shutter and better seals and covers.
+It has the same unbeatable shooting speeds as before, but is more rugged and weatherproof thanks to a new, anti-shock shutter and better seals and covers.
 At the same time, a redesigned grip makes it easier to handle, especially if you're shooting for hours with a long telephoto lens.

 Sponsored Links